velijv/FluCSS/README.md

 # [FluCSS by Veli](http://veli.ee/flucss/)
 CSS styles based on sunset and sunrise for visitor location.
 Like [F.lux](http://justgetflux.com/), for the web.

+_Demo does not work on Chrome, because geoLocation must be served over https.
+If your project has https, works fine_

 ## [Preview demo](http://veli.ee/flucss/)

 [![Preview](splash.png)](http://veli.ee/flucss/)